Managed Endpoints API

 Note

-If you wish to track your own Managed endpoint "show" event for a more accurate A/B test evaluation, you can access the managed_endpoint.variant.id variable in the Jinja template to get the selected variant ID.
+To track your own managed endpoint "show" event for more accurate A/B test evaluation, use the managed_endpoint.variant.id variable in the Jinja template to get the selected variant ID.

 RolePermitted actions

-Managed Endpoints EditorCan view and edit Managed endpoints.
-Please note that editing a running endpoint requires the Publisher role.
+Managed Endpoints EditorCan view and edit managed endpoints.
+Editing a running endpoint requires the Publisher role.

-Managed Endpoints PublisherCan view, edit, and publish (expose/unexposed) Managed endpoints.
+Managed Endpoints PublisherCan view, edit, and publish (expose/unexpose) managed endpoints.

 Language